nodejs/node/doc/api/tls.md

     e.g. `0x05hello0x05world`, where the first byte is the length of the next protocol name.
 Passing an array is usually much simpler, e.g.
     `['hello', 'world']`.
 (Protocols should be ordered by their priority.)
+  * `allowALPNFallback`: {boolean} If `true`, if the `ALPNProtocols` option was set and the client uses ALPN, but requests only protocols that are not do not match the server's `ALPNProtocols`, the server will fall back to sending an ALPN response accepting the first protocol the client suggested, instead of closing the connection immediately with a fatal alert.
   * `clientCertEngine` {string} Name of an OpenSSL engine which can provide the client certificate.
   * `enableTrace` {boolean} If `true`, [`tls.TLSSocket.enableTrace()`][] will be